Frank Kauer

 Frank Kauer (born 2000) is a British-Chinese actor.
-Working professional since he was 10-years-old, he made his acting debut in the 2011 movie Horrid Henry: The Movie and also had roles in the television series Spy (2012), Doctor Foster (2017) and Into the Badlands (2018).
-He played leading roles in the short films A Cry For Sore Eyes (2017) and Molly (2015) and also appeared in a stage production of Curse of Cranholme Abbey at the 2018 Edinburgh Festival Fringe.
+He made his professional acting debut in the 2011 movie Horrid Henry: The Movie and also had roles in the television series Spy (2012), Doctor Foster (2017) and Into the Badlands (2018).
+He played leading roles in the short films A Cry For Sore Eyes (2017) and Molly (2026) and also appeared in a stage production of Curse of Cranholme Abbey at the 2018 Edinburgh Festival Fringe.
 From 2021 to 2024, he played the role of Mason Chen-Williams on the British soap opera Hollyoaks.

 Early and personal life

-Frank Kauer was born in 2000 and he is British and Chinese.
+Frank Kauer was born in 2000; he is British and Chinese.
+He obtained a BA in Film and Television from University of Bristol.
 He lives in London.
-He obtained a BA in Film and Television from University of Bristol and then went on to pursue an advanced screen acting course at Royal Academy of Dramatic Art.
-He likes playing football and practising martial arts, and he has trained in Wing Chun since the age of 15, which he hopes to bring into his acting career.
+He likes playing football and practising martial arts, and he has trained in Wing Chun since the age of 15, which he said he hopes to bring into his acting career.
 He also enjoys martial arts movies.

 Career

 Kauer has worked in a professional capacity since he was 10 years old.
 He portrayed Spotless Sam in the 2011 film Horrid Henry: The Movie, marking his professional acting debut.
-He described it as being "such a mad experience" being on the red carpet for the first time in his life.
+He described being on the red carpet for the first time in his life as being "such a mad experience".
 He played Nick Chin in the second series of the British sitcom Spy, which aired in 2012.
-He also portrayed Max in the British psychological thriller television series Doctor Foster and had a guest role in the third season of the American action drama television Into the Badlands, which he travelled to Dublin for.
+He also portrayed Max in the British psychological thriller television series Doctor Foster and had a guest role in the third season of the American action drama television Into the Badlands.
 Working with Suranne Jones in Doctor Foster encouraged him to pursue an acting career.
-He also had main roles in the short films A Cry For Sore Eyes (2017), which his school friend directed, and Molly (2025).
+He also had a main role in the short film A Cry For Sore Eyes (2017), which his school friend directed.
 At the 2018 Edinburgh Festival Fringe, he had a role in the stage adaptation of Curse of Cranholme Abbey.

 "Working on a soap has brought very different challenges and experiences compared to other film and TV productions.
 It's exciting being able to focus on and study my character over a long period of time and watch his journey evolve.
-I've been able to dive deep into the world of Hollyoaks through having a real say in how to perform certain lines, scenes, and storylines, and working on short and long-term dynamics with on-screen family members.
-Also, working with loads of amazing actors makes my job easier too."
+I've been able to dive deep into the world of Hollyoaks through having a real say in how to perform certain lines, scenes, and storylines, and working on short and long-term dynamics with on-screen family members."